Using Events with Application and Project Objects

 You can write event procedures at the application level or the project level.
 For example, the Activate event occurs at the project level and the NewProject event occurs at the application level.
 The Activate event for a project occurs when the project is activated.
 The NewProject event occurs whenever a new project is created.

-In the Visual Basic Editor, on the option menu for VBAProject, choose Insert, and then choose Class Module to create a class named Class1.
-You can rename the class module in the Properties pane.
+In the Visual Basic Editor, right-click VBAProject, click Insert, and then click Class Module to create a class named Class1.
+If you want to, you can rename the class module in the Properties pane.
 In the following examples, the class is named TestClass.

 For application-level events, register event handlers after you set Application.Visible = True.